top of page

 I graduated with my Doctorate degree in 2014 and started my first career position in a nationally ranked outpatient clinic in Texas where I focused my skills on helping patients recover from life-changing neurologic conditions like stroke, acquired brain injuries, spinal cord injuries, neurological degenerative diseases like Parkinson's Disease and ALS.
 I thoroughly enjoyed my work there but had to re-locate as my spouse's career lead us to South Carolina.

 We enjoyed the warm (understated) climate of SC for a short year, where I was able to dabble my PT skills back into the world of orthopedics just before we were pulled across country (literally, across the whole entire country) to Washington at the start of the Pandemic in 2020.
+Olympia, WA is where I caught the bug...the GOLF BUG!!!

-After 13 years of not really playing any "serious" golf, the persistent callings of my manager sister friend (cameo appearance on the home page!) to join her for a tee time steadily blew a zephyr across my low burning golf flame.
+After 13 years of not really playing any "serious" golf, the persistent callings of my clinic manager sister friend to join her for a tee time steadily blew a zephyr across my low burning golf flame.
+And POOF!
+GAME ON!!!!!

-The small snowball at the top of the mountain started rolling down the hill and before I knew it, I was playing in the ladies league on my off day, working in the Pro Shop on the weekends, teaching First Tee, giving private lessons, hosting ladies groups, playing at charity events, started a position as assistant coach for a local community college; all while working full time in the physical therapy clinic.
+The small snowball at the top of the mountain started rolling down the hill and before I knew it, I was playing in the ladies league on my off day, working in the Pro Shop on the weekends, teaching First Tee, giving private lessons, hosting ladies groups, playing at charity events, started a position as assistant coach for the local community college; all while working full time in the physical therapy clinic.

 It took me a little longer than maybe it should have for me to realize that my hobby was turning into something much more.
 Could it be passion?
 Obsession?
 Love?!
 I mean, I knew I loved the sport (like, c'mon, my husband proposed to me on a golf course!), but something felt different inside of me.
 Something was missing from my work that was previously there; but I know I hadn't lost my love for physical therapy.
 What was it?
 Purpose.
+I gave myself a deadline to build up my golf clientele before quitting my clinic job.